inventree/InvenTree.github.io/docs/start/update.md

 ## Restart Server

 Ensure the InvenTree server is restarted.
+This will depend on the particulars of your database installation.